uchicago-cs/cmsc23300/website/syllabus.rst

 assignment requires you to work with another student, you may share code with that student only for that assignment.
 You are also welcome to *discuss* aspects of an assignment with other students in the class, as long as you don't share or write code together.

+Please note that this also included "whiteboarding": discussing an assignment with other students by sketching out code on a whiteboard *may* cross the line into academic dishonesty (*even when using pseudocode*).
+If you do sketch out code on a whiteboard, do not take pictures of the code or use the code verbatim in your own solution.
+You should instead focus on using the whiteboard discussion as a way to understand the high-level aspects of the problem, and then writing your own code from scratch.

-If you have discussed parts of an assignment with someone else, then make sure to say so in your submission (e.g., in a README file or as a comment at the top of your source code file).
+In any case, if you have discussed parts of an assignment with someone else, then make sure to say so in your submission (e.g., in a README file or as a comment at the top of your source code file).

 Using outside sources is generally acceptable as long as: